finbourne/lusid-sdk-python-preview/sdk/docs/OrdersApi.md

 [EARLY ACCESS] GetOrder: Get Order

-Fetch an Order that matches the specified identifier
+Fetch an Order that matches the specified identifier.

 ### Example